-- Make visible High-Frequency layer and select it.
-Go to Image>Apply Image.
-Set the Layer: Low Frequency, Blending: Subtract, Scale: 2, Offset: 128 and press OK.
 You will see the texture only without the color.
 You can use another option and that is ‘High-Pass’.
-For this tutorial, we will not go for that because that requires a lot of expertise and experiences.
+For this tutorial, we will not go for that because that requires a lot of expertise and experience

-- Change the Blend mode Normal to ‘Linear Light’.
+Change the Blend mode from Normal to ‘Linear Light’.

-- Make a group of High Frequency and Low-Frequency layer.
+Make a group of High Frequency and Low-Frequency layers.
 Rename the layer FS – 8bit.
 Stop recording.

-- To make Frequency Separation 16bit, except one, all other activities are the same as 8bit.
-But, the settings for Apply image is different.
+To make Frequency Separation 16bit, except one, all other activities are the same as 8bit.
+But, the settings for the Apply image are different.
 Set the Layer: Low Frequency, Blending: Add, Scale: 2, Offset: 0, check the box ‘Invert’ and press OK.
 That’s it.

-For your convenience, in the end, make a group of the High Frequency and Low-Frequency layer.
+For your convenience, in the end, make a group of the high-frequency and Low-Frequency layers.
 Rename the layer FS – 16bit.

 To use Photoshop Action Panel, you need to remember some matters to make it effective.
 Whatever action you make is not useful for all other images.
 Why?
-Because the things you did for one image may not be applicable to different types of images.
+Because the things you did for one image may not apply to different types of images.